Coastal walks in Cornwall

 A circular walk following the coast from the historic fishing village of Mousehole through the Kemyel Crease nature reserve and around the towering cliffs of Lamorna Cove with views over Mount's Bay, returning along the route was that taken by the Victorian postman on his round from Penzance.

-The most popular circular walk at Port Isaac along the rollercoaster path from Port Quin and around Lobber Point where the view of the harbour is spectacular, descending into Port Isaac via the old houses of Roscarrock Hill including Doc Martin's, one where the roof timbers are tied on with an anchor chain, and the Sunday School with a bell that came from another shipwreck.
+A circular walk along the rollercoaster path from Port Quin, descending into Port Isaac, with spectacular views of the harbour, via the old houses of Roscarrock Hill including Doc Martin's, one with roof timbers tied on by an anchor chain, and the Sunday School with a bell from a shipwreck.

 A circular walk along the volcanic coastline north of Boscastle including Cornwall's highest cliff, North Cornwall's largest grey seal colony and The Strangles beach with its spectacular arch known as the Northern Door.